United States of America

 The USA is a very sporty country.
 It’s a huge part of the culture, and the USA is always topping the Olympic medal boards!
 They have four primary sports, which are Football, Baseball, Basketball, and Ice Hockey.
 The most popular is Football (American Football), however, it doesn’t really dominate the sporting scene.
 The other three sports are well supported, and ‘Soccer’ is also growing in popularity too!

 Personally, I think American Football is a bit of a bore fest.
 It’s slow-paced and very confusing.
 It wouldn’t be my first choice, but if you like Rugby, it might be an interesting experience to see a game.
-Baseball is such a uniquely American sport, I think it would be a shame to visit the country and not go to a game.
+Baseball is such a uniquely American sport, that I think it would be a shame to visit the country and not go to a game.
 It’s easy to understand and really fun to watch, especially when someone hits a home run!

 Basketball and Ice Hockey are both fast-paced and full of excitement.
 I’ve never been to a game, but they do look like a good time.
 In terms of soccer, the MLS is getting pretty popular, and the country also has the best women’s soccer teams/players in the world.